Chinese Journal of Organic Chemistry ›› 2026, Vol. 46 ›› Issue (5): 1871-1882.DOI: 10.6023/cjoc202510014 Previous Articles Next Articles

 Multifunctional Circularly Polarized Luminescence of Small Organic Molecules

-1. College of Chemical Engineering and Environmental Engineering, Weifang University, Weifang 261061
+1. School of Chemistry & Chemical Engineering and Environmental Engineering, Weifang University, Weifang, Shandong 261061

 • Supported by: